-Faculty of the Division of Pediatric Anesthesiology combine expertise with compassion to care for UMMC’s youngest patients, while providing evidence-based, high-quality care for infants, children, and adolescents from the time of the preoperative evaluation, throughout the operation, and during the recovery period.
+Division of Pediatric Anesthesiology Faculty combine excellence with compassion to care for UMMC’s youngest patients, while providing evidence-based, high-quality care for infants, children, and adolescents from the time of the preoperative evaluation, throughout the operation, and during the recovery period.
 Fellowship-trained, sub-specialty board-certified pediatric anesthesiologists care for children at the UMMC’s Pediatric Surgery Center, a separate child and family-centered area designed to meet the special needs of the pediatric patient and their family members.

-UMMC is one of only two hospitals in Maryland to offer anesthesiology services for pediatric cardiac procedures.
-The Division’s expansion in pediatric cardiovascular services has allowed UMMC to serve the smallest and most complex neonates with congenital heart defects, with particular expertise for patients with hypoplastic left heart syndrome.
+University of Maryland Medical Center (UMMC) contributes to the Mid-Atlantic area as one of only two hospitals in Maryland to offer anesthesiology services for pediatric cardiac procedures.
+The Division’s expertise in pediatric cardiovascular services allows UMMC to serve the smallest and most complex neonates with congenital heart defects.

-Among the many types of anesthetics that are currently performed at UMMC, faculty also care for young patients undergoing neurosurgery, orthopedic operations, kidney transplants and many other procedures.
-Our faculty also provide expertise at off-site locations, including radiation therapy and imaging.
-Our faculty work as part of a multidisciplinary team to promote safety and patient education utilizing new technology, such as robotics and minimally invasive surgery in the delivery of patient-centered care.
+Faculty care for neonates and children undergoing a wide variety of procedures including transplantation using various anesthetic techniques.
+The Division of Pediatric Anesthesiology provides pediatric anesthesiology support at off-site locations including radiation therapy and imaging.
+Our faculty work as part of a multidisciplinary team to promote safety and patient education utilizing new technology and minimally invasive surgery in the delivery of patient-centered care.

 Our faculty is involved in on-going research which includes: